All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Epithalon affect cancer risk?

 This is an important question.
 Telomerase activation is a hallmark of cancer cells, which has raised theoretical concerns.
-However, available studies have not shown increased cancer risk with cyclic Epithalon use.
+But available studies haven't shown increased cancer risk with cyclic Epithalon use.
 In fact, some animal studies suggested protective effects.
 Discuss your individual risk factors with your provider.

 What's Your Next Move?